m5stack/m5-docs/docs/en/core/m5stickc.md

 **M5StickC** is a mini M5Stack, powered by ESP32.
 It is a portable, easy-to-use, open source, IoT development board.
 What it can do?
 This tiny block is able to realize your idea, enlighten your creativity, and help with your IoT prototying in a very short time.
-It will takes away a lot of the pains form the development process.
+It will take away a lot of pains from the development process.M5stickC is one of the core devices in M5Stack product series.

-M5stickC is one of the core devices in M5Stack product series which is built in a continues growing hardware & software ecosystem.
-It has a lot of compatible modules & units, as well as the open source code & engineering community that will help you maximum your benefit in every step of the developing process.
+It is built in a continually growing hardware and software ecosystem.
+It has a lot of compatible modules and units, as well as the open source code & engineering communities that will help you maximize your benefits in every step of the developing process.

 ## Product Features